Why I Chose Vulnerability Over Pretending to be Strong

-These days when I go out to meet friends and dear ones I feel a sense of satisfaction and joy, because now I am open with everyone about my Anxiety.
+These days when I go out to meet friends and dear ones I feel a sense of satisfaction and joy, because now I am open about my Anxiety.
 Sounds strange?
-I have been mum about my anxiety that has ruled most part of my life and it continues to hamper me while I learn to master it and not let it affect me.
+I have been mum about my mental health that has ruled most part of my life and it continues to hamper me while I learn to master it and not let it affect me.
 When I tell my dear ones about my anxiety I am simply being ‘me’.
 The genuine and authentic me who isn’t trying to put on a mask that depicts a brave face.

 I have done so too for many years, but not anymore.